CosmicPhoenix171/Darcnia/darcnia-campaign/encounters/guild-basement-investigation.md

 ## Follow-up Hooks

 - Eldon suggests researching in the city archives
-- Lyra mentions an old sage who might know more
+- Tessa mentions an old sage who might know more
 - Dreams of Sophia become more frequent and vivid
 - The sealed door remains, beckoning...